spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 The following step imports abstract and concrete gift card configurations.
 Implementation for the data importer is not provided by Spryker Core, so you need to implement it on the project level.

-You can find an exemplary implementation on [Git Hub](https://github.com/spryker-shop/suite/commit/f38bc5264e9964d2d2da5a045c0305973b3cb556#diff-e854f9b396bdaa07ca6276f168aaa76a) in the `suit` repository (only `Console` and `DataImport` module changes are relevant).
+You can find an exemplary implementation on [GitHub](https://github.com/spryker-shop/suite/commit/f38bc5264e9964d2d2da5a045c0305973b3cb556#diff-e854f9b396bdaa07ca6276f168aaa76a) in the `suit` repository (only `Console` and `DataImport` module changes are relevant).
 The following data import examples are based on this implementation.

  {% endinfo_block %}